mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ### 4. Create redirects

-You will need to create redirects in subdomain-docs.
+You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs).

+See [Redirects for Studio Manual reference "sections" pages #75](https://github.com/mapbox/subdomain-docs/pull/75) for a similiar example.